-Nine months have passed since competent authorities have failed to provide any explanation whatsoever regarding controversial Savamala case.
+One year have passed since competent authorities have failed to provide any explanation whatsoever regarding controversial Savamala case.

 The election night of April 24, 2016 will be remembered for an event when group of uniformed and masked people blocked and razed to the ground 12 objects in the Belgrade district of Savamala.
 The peculiarity of this case is not reflected solely in the illegal demolition performed in the Serbian capital, but also in a series of accompanying criminal offenses and other irregularities which ensued in the following months.
 The masked group has also captured and harassed night guards and random bystanders who found themselves in Savamala that night.
 Most importantly, the police refused to response to the citizen’s calls and neglected to protect them.

 Ever since the incident, political officials have been trying to downplay the importance of the case and deny their own responsibility.
 In order to control the damage and appease the public, roughly a month and a half after the incident, the President of the Government Aleksandar Vučić declared that “the top city officials” were behind the demolition.
 Regardless of this claim, no one has taken the responsibility yet.
 The Mayor of Belgrade Siniša Mali and other city officials are still in their positions.

 Criminal procedure is still at the stage of the preliminary investigation.
 The Higher Public Prosecution in Belgrade has been asking the police to fulfill its legal obligation and deliver gathered evidence.
 According to the portal “Insider”, the Prosecution sent 4 requests to the police so far, demanding the data regarding the Savamala case.
 The police have ignored these requests, thereby hampering the entire process.
 Most recently, the Prosecution sent an alert in order to urge the police to act upon the submitted requests.